-TYPE OF DEVELOPMENT CRITERIA WHICH EXCLUDES THE DEVELOPMENT FROM REQUIRING NOTIFICATION Secondary Dwellings The lot is within a rural or environmental zone and is greater than 2 hectares Will not result in any more dwellings than the principal dwelling and the secondary dwelling on the site.
-Is consistent with the setback requirements for Secondary Dwellings in rural and environmental zones contained in Volume 4 of Wollondilly Development Control Plan 2016.
-Minor Environmental Protection Works No notification required Signage Within a business or industrial zone Does not require advertising under SEPP 64 Is not illuminated Is not attached to a heritage item, on a lot containing a heritage item or within a heritage conservation area, including a Landscape Conservation Area Is not in association with a restricted premises Works that are required in response to an emergency situation (such as a natural disaster event, e.g. a flood).
+TYPE OF DEVELOPMENT CRITERIA WHICH EXCLUDES THE DEVELOPMENT FROM REQUIRING NOTIFICATION Strata subdivision of existing buildings No notification required.
+Subdivision of existing approved dual occupancy No notification required.
+Health Services Facility Be located wholly within an existing commercial building Kiosk Be located within Zones B1, B2 or RE2 Change of use of an existing building from one type of commercial use to another Contained within an existing building Internal Works to an existing building No notification required.
+Minor Commercial external building alterations/additions Works are not proposed to a Heritage Item or to a building within a Heritage Conservation Area, including Landscape Conservation Area.
+Change of use from one type of light industry to another type of light industry Proposed use is permissible in the zoneContained within an existing building Secondary Dwellings The lot is within a rural or environmental zone and is greater than 2 hectares Will not result in any more dwellings than the principal dwelling and the secondary dwelling on the site.
+Minor Environmental Protection Works No notification required Signage Within a business or industrial zone Does not require advertising under SEPP 64 Is not illuminated or digital Is not attached to a Heritage Item, on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area Is not in association with a restricted premises Works that are required in response to an emergency situation (such as a natural disaster event, e.g. a flood).
 No notification required.
 Home Occupations Where, in the responsible Council Officer's opinion, the proposed new use is unlikely to result in land use conflict due to noise, hours of operation or traffic generation